To learn more about the faculty and staff of the Health Psychology Program, click here.

-At Jefferson College of Health Sciences, the Health Psychology undergraduate program offers a well-rounded education in the basic principles of psychology, with emphasis on the interaction between psychology and health, and the behavioral principles that can influence health outcomes.
+At Jefferson College, the Health Psychology undergraduate program offers a well-rounded education in the basic principles of psychology, with emphasis on the interaction between psychology and health, and the behavioral principles that can influence health outcomes.
 The program is grounded in both psychological theory and research.
 Students learn the theories, basic research principles, and statistical methods that guide psychological inquiry.
 This provides the basis for a generalist psychology degree as well as a specialty in health psychology.
 The relationship of health psychology to other healthcare fields in the role of facilitating healthy behaviors and promoting the development of resilience is covered, and the principles of public health, epidemiology, and health education complete the curriculum.

 Health Psychology prepares, within a scholarly environment, ethical, knowledgeable, competent, and caring graduates who are well positioned for graduate study in Psychology and other health professions.

-Health Psychology Vision
+Health Psychology Program Vision

 Health Psychology will excel as an undergraduate source of Psychology PhDs.

 Upon completion of the program, students will demonstrate the knowledge, skills, and values consistent with the science and application of psychology, as adapted from the American Psychological Association Guidelines for the Undergraduate Psychology Major (APA, 2007).
 These include:

 - Knowledge Base of Psychology: Students will evaluate the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 - Research Methods in Psychology: Students will engage in and evaluate research methods in psychology, including research design, data analysis, and interpretation.